-Wound Central is a unique combination of cutting edge research, comprehensive literature reviews, pre-clinical and preliminary clinical trials of potential new treatments, case studies, alongside with clinical step by step basic procedures and practical “how to” knowledge to be productive immediately.
+Wound Central is a unique combination of cutting edge research, comprehensive literature reviews, with clinical step by step basic procedures and practical “how to” knowledge.

 Each issue has a main theme that contains articles, tools, and resources focusing around the theme.
 In addition, each issue includes “Apple Core” and “Wound Words”.
 Apple Core is a recurrent column that covers the fundamental how to procedures related to the issue focus and Wound Words, is comprised of a glossary of must know phraseology for wound care clinicians, again focused on the issue theme.

 The first issue of Wound Central focuses on pressure ulceration.
 In one of the journal’s regular features, Donna Sardina’s Editorial explains how WCEI collaborated with JWC to produce this new publication, and what you can expect from each issue.
 Wound Words outlines the must-know terminology of the pressure care area, and the Apple Core section, which explores ‘how to’ fundamentals of wound care, provides a step-by-step guide to wound size measurement.